helloRupa/WeatherNow/README.md

 - Basic error handling (e.g. if user doesn't allow location sharing, API not working, etc.)
 - Mobile first CSS
 - Colorful load screen
+- Retries request if API sends back incorrect data
-- Download from GitHub for "newer" JS, from CodePen for old school JS
+- Download from GitHub for "newer" and newest JS, from CodePen for old JS (no longer updating CodePen)

 *Created as part of Free Code Camp curriculum.*